redtexts/texts/laguerresociale_1978_question_state.md

 ## 15

 The programme of the left anticipates compensating for State power through mass organisations in which individuals are mobilised on the basis of their work, their home-life, their interests as consumers and users...
-De Gaulle's "participation" appeared paltry in 1968 in the face of the thoroughgoing democratic wave and the lyricism of self-management: "You can also see youths building their youth clubs, workers doing up their workplaces, adults setting up old people's homes, consumers conceiving and organising commercial zones" [(6)][notes].
+De Gaulle's "participation" appeared paltry in 1968 in the face of the thoroughgoing democratic wave and the lyricism of self-management: "You can also see youths building their youth clubs, workers doing up their workplaces, adults setting up old people's homes, consumers conceiving and organising commercial zones"^[M. Ragon, _L'Architecte, le Prince et la Démocratie_.].
 That each might participate in the life of the city and of the nation, demand and militate for an expansion of the scope of their particular organisation: this is what changing life is all about!

 It is here that the left is totalitarian, through this generalised participation, more than in the Russian Gulag or any other stew of the same flavour.
 The dictatorship of capital doesn't lie in the existence of the F.B.I. or the K.G.B.
 It lies in the attempt to give everyone an illusory power, to make them participate in making decisions which, have already been taken in any case, because they are inscribed in the logic of capital, now so omnipresent in material structures and human relations that it has also penetrated behaviour and mind.

 Words are employed to avoid a real questioning: it is a liberation in language, a surrogate for a real emancipation.
 Capital knows so well how to transform revolt into discourse.
 For of course this heap of shit lives off the aspirations for a social upheaval: "The explosion of May 1968 was realistic in the search for means which would allow the reintroduction of play, of heat, of life in the functioning of large organisations.
-All, even the communist party, the catholic church, felt the repercussions of May, which had disturbed their regular hum, perhaps opening in them the way to a happy transformation" [(7)][notes].
+All, even the communist party, the catholic church, felt the repercussions of May, which had disturbed their regular hum, perhaps opening in them the way to a happy transformation"^[M. Duverger, _L'Autre côté des choses_.].
 Capital, which overcomes everything which tends to destroy social revolution, still has the better of us: impotent revolution nourishes counter-revolution.

 Although it creates them itself, capital fears dictatorial forms, because it is then deprived of the active intervention of people in its functioning.
 Dictatorship tends to make wage labourers passive whilst democracy rests, in principle, on their capacity to actively reorganise at least a part of their activity.